What does a department lead do?

 A floor supervisor is personnel hired by the hospitality and retail establishments who provide a quality experience to guests by inspecting the guest area's cleanliness.
 To maintain freshness, a floor supervisor collaborates with a manager to deploy custodial staff and train new employees.
 A floor supervisor must be knowledgeable in booking and checking-in guests and resolve complaints using his/her conflict resolution skills.
 Also, a floor supervisor should have an associate's degree in hospitality management.

-There are some key differences in responsibilities as well.
-For example, a department lead responsibilities require skills like "math," "troubleshoot," "basic math," and "direct reports."
+There are some key differences in the responsibilities of each position.
+For example, department lead responsibilities require skills like "math," "troubleshoot," "basic math," and "direct reports."
 Meanwhile a typical floor supervisor has skills in areas such as "keep management," "develop proficiency," "store operations," and "excellent interpersonal."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A stock supervisor maintains supplies in warehouses, manufacturing units, and other storehouses.
 They give training to staff and update incoming and outgoing accessories records.
 They must be highly detail oriented.
 They also supervise all shipments received.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that department lead responsibilities requires skills like "cleanliness," "safety procedures," "math," and "troubleshoot."
-But a stock supervisor might use skills, such as, "store operations," "shipping receiving," "merchandise flow," and "processing procedures."
+For example, resumes show us that department lead responsibilities requires skills like "cleanliness," "safety procedures," "math," and "troubleshoot."
+But a stock supervisor might use other skills in their typical duties, such as, "store operations," "shipping receiving," "merchandise flow," and "processing procedures."

 Store or retail supervisors are management professionals who are responsible for managing a team of staff members to ensure the smooth operation of a retail store.
 These supervisors are required to arrive early at the store so that they can open the store and disable the alarm system as well as prepare the cash registers.
 They must maintain inventory level and order new products when necessary while keeping records of every product available in their backroom.
 Store supervisors must also act as a customer service agent to help customers enjoy their experience in the store.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from department lead resumes include skills like "safety procedures," "math," "troubleshoot," and "performance reviews," whereas a stores supervisor might be skilled in "ladders," "cash handling," "store operations," and "payroll. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from department lead resumes include skills like "safety procedures," "math," "troubleshoot," and "performance reviews," whereas a stores supervisor is more likely to list skills in "ladders," "cash handling," "store operations," and "payroll. "

 Shift supervisors are responsible for the employees assigned to the shift that they are handling.
 Shift supervisors ensure that the employees who were expected to report to work at the specific shift came in.
 They also ensure that the employees are doing their jobs while at work.
 Shift supervisors are expected to ensure that employees are really working during working hours and properly delegate work.
 Shift supervisors ensure that the employees are productive and efficient in their jobs.
 They are expected to provide coaching and guidance so that the employees will be able to reach the goals assigned to the work team.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between department leads and shift supervisors, there are some differences that are important to note.
 For one, a department lead might have more use for skills like "troubleshoot," "performance reviews," "direct reports," and "cnc."
-Meanwhile, some shift supervisors might include skills like "cash handling," "store operations," "food products," and "cash flow" on their resume.
+Meanwhile, some responsibilities of shift supervisors require skills like "cash handling," "store operations," "food products," and "cash flow. "